-In 2022, Noteworthy joined with journalists from across Europe as part of the Recovery Files - a project led by Dutch investigative platform Follow the Money - to investigate if this funding is being used correctly and government promises are being kept.
+Our team at Noteworthy is working with journalists from across Europe as part of the Recovery Files - a project led by Dutch investigative platform Follow the Money - to investigate if this funding is being used correctly and government promises are being kept.

-As part of this project, journalists from Noteworthy want to map the Irish beneficiaries to find out if money is ending up in the right places and conditions are being met.
+As part of this cross-border investigation, journalists from Noteworthy will map the Irish beneficiaries to find out if money is ending up in the right places and conditions are being met.

 The fund is tied to ambitious plans and reforms.
-Our team will dive into the milestones that Ireland committed to meet and ask if the European Commission can keep its promise that public money will be spent appropriately.
+Our team will dive into the milestones that Ireland committed to meet to find out if the European Commission can keep its promise that public money will be spent appropriately.

 - January 2023: Cash for reforms: €700 billion EU recovery fund sparks concern and criticism - Analysis finds that Ireland is among several member states who repackaged old promises in reform plans.